April 28, 2016

 The jury reads and discusses 100-150 applications in the review process.
 They are looking for clear and concise writing.
 Be explicit, not wordy.
 Remember that the jury doesn't necessarily know anything about your school, community, artist or project other than what you provide them.
 They do not have time to research or read between the lines.
 One juror suggested to "have someone read your application and summarize back to you what is written.
 Make sure your intentions and the breadth of the project are clear."

-The grant guidelines (found with the application form here) provide a lot of valuable information about the granting process.
+The grant guidelines (found here) provide a lot of valuable information about the granting process.
 It breaks down the four assessment criteria that the jury uses to evaluate your application.
 "The jurors will expect to find your clearly articulated short answers in the appropriate location on the application and will calculate the value of your responses accordingly."

 The jury wants to see that your project is a collaboration between the artists and teachers, but also that each person understands their role.
 "The best proposals show careful thought and a great connection between the artist and the school."
 Get to know each other in advance; get comfortable with the classroom and the artistic medium.
 Develop a shared vision and shared language to make sur you're on the same page.
 "But please remember teachers often feel very harried and time-pressured—so be extremely respectful, punctual, flexible and understanding when asking for their time and attention."